shaojunL/heart-disease/README.md

 *  When it comes to predicting the likelihood of someone having Heart Disease, the factors that carry the most weight in descending order are MaxHR, Cholesterol, and RestingBP

 Reasons:
+*  The classification accuracy of the decision tree with imbalanced data and balanced data is around the same.
 *  From our boxplot, MaxHR against the levels of HeartDisease had the most significant difference
 *  MaxHR appeared highest up in the Decision Tree
 *  MaxHR had the highest accuracy as well as magnitude for its coefficient for Logistic Regression